jenkins-docs/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+the repository contains ci-cd using github actions for Java Maven projects , using snyk as a security scanner and storing artifact on docker hub which can be further used to deploy on containers using kubernetes cluster